arnab39/arnab39.github.io/_pages/about.md

 <script async src="//static.getclicky.com/js"></script>

 </head>

-I am a fourth-year Ph.D. candidate in Computer Science at Mcgill University, jointly supervised by Prof. Siamak Ravanbakhsh and Prof. Kaleem Siddiqi.
+I am a fourth-year Ph.D. candidate in Computer Science at Mcgill University, supervised by Prof. Siamak Ravanbakhsh and Prof. Kaleem Siddiqi.
 I am a member of Mila - Quebec Artificial Intelligence Institute and CIM - Centre for Intelligent Machines, Mcgill.
-My primary areas of interest include representation learning, deep reinforcement learning, equivariance, geometric deep learning, long-range sequence modeling, computer vision and generative modeling.
-Apart from that, I like to read more about group theory, differential geometry, tensor algebra, measure theory and general relativity.
+My primary areas of interest include representation learning, deep reinforcement learning, equivariance and geometric deep learning.
+Apart from that, I am also interested in uncertainty estimation, long-range sequence modeling, computer vision and generative modeling.

-Before moving to Montreal, I did my undergraduate studies in Electronics and Electrical Communication Engineering from the Indian Institute of Technology, Kharagpur.
-I have worked on VLSI engineering, Robotics, Computer Vision, Embedded systems, and Free-form Lens design during my undergrad.
-Other than that, I have also taken a broad set of courses ranging from Device physics to Data Structure and Algorithm design.
+Before moving to Montreal, I did my undergraduate studies in Electronics and Electrical Communication Engineering at the Indian Institute of Technology, Kharagpur.
+During my undergrad, I worked on VLSI engineering, Robotics, Computer Vision, Embedded systems, and Free-form Lens design.
+Besides that, I have also taken a broad set of courses ranging from Device physics to Data Structure and Algorithm design.

 When I am not working, I like to spend time in nature, stargaze with my close friends and talk about life.
 I love mountains and lakes and have been on a few Himalayan treks.
-Next on my list is Banff National Park.